kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

   knowing all the details of the policies.
 During rollout the cluster admin needs a state where the policies being rolled out cannot result in admission rejection.
-With the enforcement field on bindings, cluster admins can decide which initial actions to enable and then add actions until `deny` is enabled.
+With the enforcement field on bindings, cluster admins can decide which initial actions to enable and then add actions until `Deny` is enabled.
   The cluster admin may monitoring metrics, warnings and audit events along the way.
 - A policy framework needs different enforcement actions at different